ScottArbeit/Grace/README.md

 Grace's GUI apps will be platform-native, with all of the performance and stick-to-your-finger-ness that native apps have always had.

-(To really speed things up, Grace Server can precompute views and projections that you're likely to want, like diffs and directory contents, and garbage-collect them when they're no longer needed.)
+Grace Server can even precompute views and projections that you're likely to want, like diffs and directory contents, and garbage-collect them when they're no longer needed.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)